robenkleene/development-references/visual-studio-code/visual-studio-code-snippets.md

 # Visual Studio Code Snippets

+`$0` designates the last placeholder, by default this is the end of the snippets.
+This means many snippets should look like `[[ ${0:true} ]]` in order to not have to tab again at the end of the snippet and instead got to the next placeholder in a recursive snippet.

 ## Creating

 The easiest way to create a complex snippet, with multiple lines and escaped characters, is to leverage multiple cursors.